ryan-mcneil/inTouch-BE/README.md

 This token is used for `Authorization` of future requests.

 #### Authorize a Request
-Endpoints requiring authorization (i.e. the rest of then) must be sent with the header:
+Endpoints requiring authorization (i.e. the rest of them) must be sent with the header:
 ```json
 "Authorization": "JWT %user-access-token%"
 ```